 Scott & Ryceejo…

 In July 2018, Scott & Ryceejo (pronounced RICE-ee-joe) posted the following video.
 By the time it was published, I had become a patron, because I had gotten to see early versions and the behind-the-scenes presentations for it, from The Hound + The Fox.
 I absolutely had fallen in love with them, and I have totally enjoyed being a patron ever since.
 They are a lovely couple, and so friendly and wonderful to their patrons.
-Oh, and you’ll see their little girl at the end of this video, which reminded me that McKenzie and Reilly have a little boy who’s about the same age as Scott and Ryceejo’s little girl.
+Oh, and you’ll see their little girl Hosanna at the end of this video, which reminds me that McKenzie and Reilly have a little boy who’s about the same age as Scott and Ryceejo’s little girl.

 Here’s one of their recent Disney mashups (the voice of their little girl was actually her grandma’s voice I believe)…

 This is one of their most recent videos, showing off their instrumental skills, which they haven’t done before (I set it to start at the actual intro to the song)…